thomas-zahner/website/content/posts/i-like-rust.md

 ## Conclusion

 In my opinion, Rust is the pinnacle of modern compiler and language development.
-The design choices show how the developers have learned from the problems and mistakes in other languages.
+The deliberate design choices in the language show how the developers have learned from the problems in other languages.
-The introduction of new concepts such as the borrow checker makes the Rust compiler probably the most complex compiler out there.
+The introduction of new concepts such as the borrow checker make the Rust compiler probably the most complex compiler out there.

-TODO: connect above and below

-In Rust it's harder to get a program to compile compared to other languages.
+In Rust it might be harder to get a program to compile.
 You need to understand some basic concepts that might not exist in other languages, but the Rust book provides you with all that knowledge.
 You might spend more time addressing compilation errors and thinking about how to solve a problem than in other languages.
 But all this will pay off when your program compiles, because you will rarely run into unexpected problems at runtime.
 Rust forces you to think hard up front, but rewards you in the future with far fewer bugs and lower maintenance costs.
-This makes software development more sustainable, and since most of us prefer to write new code, it could make our lives more fun again.
+This makes software development more sustainable, and since most of us prefer to write new code over fixing bugs, it could make our lives more fun again.

 TODO other ideas: